 Survival Rate of Sudden Cardiac Arrest

 As at July 2015, the Sudden Cardiac Arrest Foundation says about nine out of 10 people with this kind of cardiac arrest would die!
-This is so painful.
+This is really worrisome.
 One of the major factors for this terrible survival rate is the fact that majority of people do not have the awareness of CPR not to talk of administering it to a victim of cardiac arrest before the person finally dies.
 Awareness of CPR and how to carry it out, is the purpose of this post.
 This will go a long way in saving many lives.

 How Do We Carry Out CPR?